Claire-Fisher/Donofy/README.md

     - DISABLE_COLLECTSTATIC = 1
       - Deploy your site without static and media files first.
       - This is the purpose of: DISABLE_COLLECTSTATIC = 1
-      - In Deployment method section of heroku: connect your Heroku app to your GitHub repo, then deploy.
+      - In the Deployment method section of heroku: connect your Heroku app to your GitHub repo, then deploy.
       - Your initial deployed project will have no styles or images.
 But you will have your project URL.
     - **Setup your STRIPE, AWS S3 bucket and then include config vars:**
     - AWS_ACCESS_KEY_ID = <your_amazon_web_services_key_id>